unagex/immudb-operator/docs/overview.md

 ## **Pro Tips :bulb:**
 1. Deleting the `immudb resource` deletes the database and all its associated resources (services, persistantVolumeClaim, ...).
 2. You can create as much `immudb resources` as you want.
 The limit is your cluster infrastructure.
 3. The operator is a `Deployment`.
-You can check his pod log to debug.
+You can debug by checking his pod logs.
 4. Check the field status.ready of the `immudb resource` to know when the immudb is ready to accept connections.